aFarkas/lazysizes/README.md

 **Note**:

-* If you use the "unknown intrinsic ratio pattern" and the width of the loaded image will not approximately match the width of its container, the ``data-sizes="auto"`` feature should not be used.
+* If you use the "unknown intrinsic ratio pattern" and the width of the loaded image will not (approximately) match the width of its container, the ``data-sizes="auto"`` feature will not be effective when used on its own.
 In this situation the most appropriate size for the image to fit in the available space can be calculated automatically using the [parent fit plugin](plugins/parent-fit).
 * see also the [aspectratio extension](plugins/aspectratio) for an alternative way to add aspectratio.

 ###Updateing layout of JS widgets